cgomesu/website/_posts/2020-05-07-Youtube-as-IPTV-with-TVH.md

 ---

 # Update tracker
+* June 23rd, 2020: Moved content from Blogger to my website and converted to markdown.
+Fixed typos I found.
-* May 19th, 2020 - Added info about TVH m3u re-fetch period and youtube4tvh cronjob for streams that change very often.
+* May 19th, 2020: Added info about TVH m3u re-fetch period and youtube4tvh cronjob for streams that change very often.
-* May 14th, 2020 - Added more info about streamlink install and outdated versions; fixed a few typos.
+* May 14th, 2020: Added more info about streamlink install and outdated versions; fixed a few typos.

 [top](#)